AdityaCheruvu/RaspberryPiCode/README.md

 # RaspberryPiCode
-Contains all code for automated photo capturing, preprocessing, photo validation, and sending to server
+Contains all code for automated photo capturing, preprocessing, photo validation, and sending to server for Assistentia -An AI Attendance marking system.